A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 "As soon as a I looked at him, I thought 'Oh yeah, he looks like my dad,'" Wilson said.

-Flo is still alive but has Alzheimer's disease, said Wilson wasn't able to visit her when she was in London.
+Flo is still alive but has Alzheimer's disease, said Wilson who wasn't able to visit her when she was in London.

 Flo, too, got married but she never quite moved on from Percy.